Press

 Ehrlich Gets Emmy Nod

-T-LINE TV president Todd Ehrlich received a nomination for the 55th Annual New York Emmy’s Awards held April 1 in New York as the producer for “Race fro the Cure” which was up for the best health program special.
+T-LINE TV president Todd Ehrlich received a nomination for the 55^th^ Annual New York Emmy's Awards held April 1, in New York, as the producer for "Race for the Cure" which was up for the best health program special.

 “The 2011 show detailed alternate treatments, complimentary treatments as well as the latest medial news.”
 Said Ehrlich